mixxxdj/manual/source/chapters/djing_with_mixxx.rst

    The effect control section of the mixer

-Currently, the only available internal effect in Mixxx is a :term:`flanger`.
 This effect applies a “sweeping” sound to the channel and can add extra depth to a mix when used tactfully.

 **FX Button**
   The FX (“Effects”) button enables a built-in flanger effect on the selected